peter-lyons-kehl/deta.space_shuttle.rs/README.md

 - Choose based on your needs for storage, memory, parallelization, non-Rust/multiple Rust componenet integration, and application owner/user base models.
-- Otherwise dig deeper.
 - Thank you to both.
 Loving them.
-Let's get on cloud, Rustaceans!
+- Let's get on cloud, Rustaceans!